junxit/us-congress-bills-114/metadata.md

 - 2016-02-12 — Referred to the Committee on Natural Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-02-12 — Referred to the Committee on Natural Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-02-12 — Referred to the Committee on Natural Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-02-17 — Referred to the Subcommittee on Federal Lands.
+- 2016-02-25 — Subcommittee Hearings Held.
+- 2016-03-04 — Referred to the Subcommittee on Readiness.
+- 2016-03-15 — Committee Consideration and Mark-up Session Held.
+- 2016-03-15 — Subcommittee on Federal Lands Discharged.
+- 2016-03-16 — Committee Consideration and Mark-up Session Held.
+- 2016-03-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 14.
+- 2016-12-08 — Committee on Armed Services discharged.
+- 2016-12-08 — Committee on Armed Services discharged.
+- 2016-12-08 — Placed on the Union Calendar, Calendar No. 670.
+- 2016-12-08 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-857, Part I.
+- 2016-12-08 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-857, Part I.